UWC Pearson College

 At Pearson College UWC, students learn by doing, particularly through the Creativity, Activity, Service (CAS) programme.
 To graduate, students are also expected to complete 80 hours of service between first and second years, often in their home communities.

 Once per term, students plan, design and carry out individualized or small group projects.

 Students share international music, dance and stories of their homelands and their international experiences at the annual One World community event.
-They also run and participate in regular community events such as Global Affairs, Special Topic Days, Regional Days, Village Gatherings and can volunteer for the campus Emergency Response Team.
+They also run and participate in regular community events such as Global Affairs, Special Topic Days, Cultural Sharing Days, Village Gatherings and can volunteer for the campus Emergency Response Team.

 Campus and Facilities

-The facilities are built in a West Coast modern style designed to reflect and respect the natural setting and include a waterfront dining hall, state of the art science labs, classrooms, a 300-seat theatre, small lecture hall, visual arts facilities, an Education Resource Centre/Library and a Spiritual Centre.
+The facilities are built in a West Coast Modern style designed to reflect and respect the natural setting and include a waterfront dining hall, state of the art science labs, classrooms, a 300-seat theatre, small lecture hall, visual arts facilities, an Education Resource Centre/Library and a Spiritual Centre.
 Unique architectural features include a floating marine sciences centre on the bay that contains a well-equipped seafront environmental systems lab and a hilltop observatory that facilitates astronomy study and exploration of the night skies.
 Students also conduct research above and below water at nearby Race Rocks Ecological Reserve.
 On-campus recreational facilities include a 25m indoor pool and exercise room, outdoor tennis, basketball and volleyball courts, soccer field, student common room and extensive hiking and cycling trails emanating from the campus.

 The campus is in a forested Salish Sea setting on Pedder Bay near the southern tip of Vancouver Island on the west coast of Canada, about 30 kilometres southwest of the provincial capital of Victoria, British Columbia.
 College lands are located on the traditional territory of the Sc'ianew (Beecher Bay) First Nation.